ua7605/jarsCamServer/README.md

 ### Install CAM server for localHost
 1. Open a new terminal and go to the jarsCamServer repository:
-2. The git repo should be downloaded to your local machine
 - `cd jarsCamServer`
 - `cd localHost`
 - `cd server`